-Hidden History of the Kovno Ghetto edited by Dennis B. Klein.
+- 1. Hidden History of the Kovno Ghetto edited by Dennis B. Klein.
 U.S. Holocaust Memorial Museum, 1997.
-Extensive range of primary source material collected and hidden by ghetto leadership to document ghetto life.
+Broad range of primary source material collected and hidden by ghetto leadership to document ghetto life. - 2.
+Surviving the Holocaust: The Kovno Ghetto Diary by Avraham Tory.
+Harvard University Press, 1991.
+Extensive chronical of ghetto experience from June 1941 to January 1944 compiled by the secretary of the Jewish Council, incorporating official documents, Jewish Council reports, original photographs, and drawings.